canonical/aspects-robotics-poc/README.md

 ### The control snap

 Everything shouuld run automatically and the `control` snap should contact the server for registration.
-Once registered, the `observe-device` registry view should look like this:
+Once registered, the `observe-device` confdb view should look like this:

 ```console
 $ snap get f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network/observe-device -d